-Color Library uses the PANTONE Matching System, but can be manually adapted for other types of ink.
+Color Library uses the PANTONE Matching System and Risograph colors, but can be manually adapted for other types of ink.
 Once your images are converted, you can export them to PDF using Adobe InDesign.
-The files are then ready to be printed using offset, silkscreen, Risograph, or any other printing technology.
+The files are then ready to be printed using offset, silkscreen, Risograph, or any other printing technology that uses spot colors.

 For a preview of a project achieved with Color Library, please visit Profile in Use.

 Color Library provides a collection of [Free] profiles that can be used on your computer for any purpose and without limitations.
 Calculated from basic hues, the output colors are named in a simple way, such as Red, Yellow, Black, etc. However they can be used for any type of printing that uses spot colors.
 The output colors are simply not based on the standard PANTONE or Risograph color charts.

 The collection contains the following color combinations: Black-Cyan, Black-Fluorescent Pink, Black-Yellow, Blue-Red, Green-Magenta, Violet-Yellow and Blue-Red-Yellow.
 For installation, please follow the steps in the articles below.